alheka/seventimeapi/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-sortBy                      |  | If specified, a sort will be made on the specified parameter sortDirection               |  | "ascending" or "descending".
+name                        |  | If specified, distributors that match the parameter will be included. sortBy                      |  | If specified, a sort will be made on the specified parameter sortDirection               |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending